cbueker-it/windows-clonezilla-disk-clone-lab/README.md

 Windows Validation

-I booted the cloned Windows Server environment and verified system integrity using `systeminfo` after the clone completed.
+I booted the cloned Windows Server environment, changed the background, added a txt file, and verified system integrity using `systeminfo` after the clone completed.

 This screenshot shows the cloned system running under the renamed hostname DOMCON02 while preserving the original installation date, domain membership, and Windows Server configuration.